-Setting Description Factory Default

-AND The logic operator is used to operate the status of the logic AND
+Setting Description Factory Default AND The last constant is used to exceed the state of the last AND OR The logic operator is used to operate the status of the logic NOT tracking.

-OR tracking.

-NOT

-NOTE The Logic Operator cannot be modified if the configuration is applied. --
+The Logic Operator cannot be modified if the configuration is applied.